-This article requires all parties involved in the negotiation, performance, or administration of state contracts 1 to act in good faith.
-Good faith means honesty in fact in the 2 conduct or transaction concerned.
+This article requires all parties involved in the negotiation, performance, or administration of state contracts to act in good faith.
+Good faith means honesty in fact in the conduct or transaction concerned.

-3 (1) This article applies to contracts solicited and 4 entered into after October 1, 2021.

-5 (2) Except as otherwise provided in this article, 6 this article applies to every expenditure of public funds by a 7 governmental body of this state under a contract for supplies 8 or services.

-9 (3) This article does not apply to either of the 10 following:

-a.
-Gifts, grants, or contracts between state

-agencies, between state agencies and political subdivisions,

-or between the state and other governments.

-b.
-All expenditures of funds of whatever nature made by or on behalf of the county commissions and the governing boards of instrumentalities of counties, including waterworks boards, sewer boards, gas boards, and other like utility boards, and commissions for which procurement activities are currently governed by Article 3 of Chapter 16.
+- (1) This article applies to contracts solicited and entered into after October 1, 2022. - (2) Except as otherwise provided in this article, this article applies to every expenditure of public funds by a governmental body of this state under a contract for supplies or services. - (3) This article does not apply to either of the following: - a.
+Gifts, grants, or contracts between state agencies, between state agencies and political subdivisions, or between the state and other governments. - b.
+All expenditures of funds of whatever nature made by or on behalf of the county commissions and the governing boards of instrumentalities of counties, including waterworks boards, sewer boards, gas boards, and other like utility boards, and commissions for which procurement activities are currently governed by Article 3, commencing with Section 41-16-50, of Chapter 16.

-21 Written determinations required by this article 22 shall be retained in the appropriate official contract file of 23 the Chief Procurement Officer or the purchasing agency.
+Written determinations required by this article

+shall be retained in the appropriate official contract file of the Chief Procurement Officer or the purchasing agency.
-For purposes of this article, the following wordsshall have the following meanings:

-(1) BUSINESS.
-Any corporation, partnership,

-individual, sole proprietorship, joint stock company, joint

-venture, or other private legal entity.

-4 (2) CAPITAL EQUIPMENT.
-Tangible personal property 5 that can be appraised for value, is not disposable or 6 consumable, is stand alone, and has a useful life of one year 7 or more.

-8 (3) CHANGE ORDER.
-A written order signed by the 9 procurement officer directing the contractor to make changes 10 which the changes clause of the contract authorizes the 11 procurement officer to order without the consent of the 12 contractor.

-(4) CHIEF PROCUREMENT OFFICER.
-The person holding the position created in Section 41-4-120A, as the head of the Office of the Chief Procurement Officer.
+- (a) For purposes of this article, the following words shall have the following meanings: - (1) BUSINESS.
+Any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or other private legal entity. - (2) CAPITAL EQUIPMENT.
+Tangible personal property that can be appraised for value, is not disposable or consumable, is stand alone, and has a useful life of one year or more. - (3) CHANGE ORDER.
+A written order signed by the procurement officer directing the contractor to make changes which the changes clause of the contract authorizes the procurement officer to order without the consent of the contractor. - (4) CHIEF PROCUREMENT OFFICER.
+The person holding the position created in Section 41-4-120, as the head of the Office of the Chief Procurement Officer. - (5) CONTINGENCY FEE CONTRACT.
+An agreement, express or implied, for litigation legal services of an attorney or attorneys, including any associated counsel, under which compensation is contingent in whole or in part upon the successful accomplishment or disposition of the subject matter

-(5) CONTINGENCY FEE CONTRACT.
-An agreement, express or implied, for litigation legal services of an attorney or attorneys, including any associated counsel, under which compensation is contingent in whole or in part upon the successful accomplishment or disposition of the subject matter of the agreement.
-The payment may be in an amount which either is fixed or is to be determined under a formula.

-(6) CONTINGENCY FEE COUNSEL.
-An attorney or

-attorneys performing services under a contingency fee
+- of the agreement.
+The payment may be in an amount which either is fixed or is to be determined under a formula. - 3 (6) CONTINGENCY FEE COUNSEL.
+An attorney or 4 attorneys performing services under a contingency fee 5 contract.

-contract.